Dopamine

 The herbs below work temporarily and can be used to combat symptoms.

-Plants and herbs with a soothing effect on nervousness, irritability, restlessness and aggressiveness: Valerian (Valeriana officinales), Oats (Avena sativa), Nightcap (Escholzia californica), Nightcap herb (Griffonia simplicifolla), Hops (Humulus lupulus), Chamomile (Matricaria recutita L.) Passionflower (Passiflora incarnata L.) and Small-leaved lime (Tilia Cordata).
+Plants and herbs with a calming effect on nervousness, irritability, restlessness and aggression: Valerian (Valeriana officinales), Oats (Avena sativa), Nightcap (Escholzia californica), Nightcap herb (Griffonia simplicifolla), Hops (Humulus lupulus), Chamomile (Matricaria recutita L.), Passionflower (Passiflora incarnata L.) and Small-leaved lime (Tilia Cordata).

 To improve memory and learning new things: Brain tonic (Bacopa monnieri).

-Essential oils for use on the skin or massage for relaxation: Lavender (Lavendula vera), Chamomile (Matricaria recutita L.), Roman Chamomile (Chamaemelum nobile) and Bitter Orange Apple Tree Flower (citrus aurantium).
+Essential oils for use on the skin or massage for relaxation: Lavender (Lavendula vera), German Chamomile (Matricaria recutita L.), Roman Chamomile (Chamaemelum nobile) and Bitter Orange-Apple Flower (Citrus aurantium).

-Essential oils for relaxing in the bath: Lavender (Lavendula vera), Roman Chamomile (Chamaemelum nobile), Lemon Balm (Melissa officinales) and Bitter Orange Apple Tree Flower (Citrus aurantium).
+Essential oils for bath relaxation: Lavender (Lavendula vera), Roman Chamomile (Chamaemelum nobile), Lemon Balm (Melissa officinales) and Bitter Orange-Apple Flower (Citrus aurantium).

-Diffusing/vaping/aromatherapy the essential oils of the above soothing herbs is possible, but these are recommended: Lavender (Lavendula vera) and Orange (Citrus sinensis).
+Vaporizing/diffusing/aromatherapy with the essential oils of the above-mentioned soothing herbs is possible, but these are recommended: Lavender (Lavendula vera) and Orange (Citrus sinensis).

 Warning

-A number of plants and herbs described may have contraindications and/or may not be used for longer than a certain time and in a certain quantity.
-Consult your specialist before using these herbs, especially those for relaxation and/or if you have multiple conditions.
+Some of the described plants and herbs may have contraindications and/or should not be used for longer than a certain period of time or in a certain amount.
+Consult your specialist before using these herbs, especially those for relaxation and/or when you have multiple medical conditions.